ekomi-ltd/plugin-plentymarkets-ekomifeedback/README.md

 eKomi is available in English and German.

 If you have any questions regarding the plugin, please get in touch!
-Email us at support@ekomi.de, call us on +1 844-356-6487, or fill out our contact form.
+Email us at support@ekomi-group.com, call us on +1 844-356-6487, or fill out our contact form.

 ### Have an eKomi account
-Please note that you will need an eKomi account to use the plugin, and our standard packages **start at $49 monthly.** For a live demonstration of our product, feel free to book your most convenient time slot here, or alternatively email us at support@ekomi.de
+Please note that you will need an eKomi account to use the plugin, and our standard packages **start at $49 monthly.** For a live demonstration of our product, feel free to book your most convenient time slot here, or alternatively email us at support@ekomi-group.com

 ### Installing the eKomi Feedback plugin
 Please download the [eKomi FeedBack plugin](https://marketplace.plentymarkets.com/plugins/integration/EkomiFeedback_5253) from the Plentymarkets Marketplace.
 You can install the plugin from the menu under Plugins / Purchases.
 Just click the button that says “Install” for the eKomi Feedback plugin on the far right.